quentin452/privates-minecraft-modpack/README.md

-disable world stripper when you play the game
+disable world stripper mod when you play the game